ehrpg/qstar/docs/character/perks.md

 Perks unlock Actions, improve stats or change roleplayining circumstances in a positive way.

-While perks state their requirements and costs, your GM can require additional things before you can obtain a perk, i.e. you first have to:

-* find someone who can train you,
-* make acquiantances with important NPCs,
-* use [Skills][] related to the perk,
-* etc.

-Also, if the perk is not reasonable for your character at all, the perk simply isn't available to you.

-A perk can only be picked once, unless otherwise specified.
+Any perk can only be picked once and costs at least 1 [INF][], unless otherwise specified.

 Perks are represented in the following way: